You faithfully answer our prayers with awesome deeds, O God our Savior.

 Sacred, authentic, and painfully true, our story reveals the struggle we faced with our son who was plagued with panic and paralyzed by fear.

-But that's not how the story ends.
-There's a happily for ever eternity ending —a consummate moment where the King of kings, crowned in all His glory, lifted His scepter and said, "let him go"!
-The lies lost their power, the chains of anxiety were broken, and the demons fled.
+But that's not how our story ends.
+There's a happily for ever ending —it was a consummate moment where the King of kings, crowned in all His glory, lifted His scepter and said, "let him go"!
+The lies lost their power, the chains of anxiety were broken, and the demons fled!

 We Will Not Forget